 If you would like to make a Patriotic Candy Corn-shaped house, you can download the paper pattern at my resource library.
-Just sign up for the newsletter and you will immediately be given the password for the resource library so you can download the PDF pattern.
-If you have any questions about the making this particular house, just leave a comment or email me and I will be glad to help.
+Just sign up for the newsletter and you will immediately be given the password for the resource library so you can download the PDF or SVG pattern.
+If you have any questions about the making this particular house, just leave a comment or email me at [email protected] and I will be glad to help.

 Color Choices for the Patriotic Putz House